 Pursuant to the Institutional Purchase Agreement, the Company agreed to sell an aggregate of 2,750,000 shares of its common stock, par value \$0.0001 per share, at a purchase price equal to \$16.00 per share.
-Pursuant to the Springer Purchase Agreement, the Company agreed to sell to Dr. Springer an aggregate of 338,791 shares of common stock at a purchase price equal to \$17.71 per share, which was equal to the most recent consolidated closing bid price on the NASDAQ Global Market on June 23, 2017, and warrants to purchase 79,130 shares of common stock ("Warrant Shares"), exercisable at \$17.71 per Warrant Share.
-The purchase price for each warrant was equal to \$0.125 for each Warrant Share, consistent with NASDAQ Global Market requirements for an "at the market" offering.
-In connection with the Springer Purchase Agreement, the Company issued a Common Stock Purchase Warrant for the issuance of the Warrant Shares, which has a term of five years.
+Pursuant to the Springer Purchase Agreement, the Company agreed to sell to Dr. Springer an aggregate of 338,791 shares of common stock at a purchase price equal to \$17.71 per share, which was equal to the most recent consolidated closing bid price on the Nasdaq Global Market on June 23, 2017, and warrants to purchase up to 79,130 shares of common stock ("Warrant Shares"), exercisable at \$17.71 per Warrant Share, and with a term of five years.
+The purchase price for each warrant was equal to \$0.125 for each Warrant Share, consistent with Nasdaq Global Market requirements for an "at the market" offering.
 Under the terms of the Common Stock Purchase Warrant, the warrants can be settled in unregistered shares.
 The Warrant Shares qualify for equity classification.
 The fair value of the allocated proceeds was determined on the relative fair value basis.